 - Eat your favorite pre-race meal.
 Some people like a heavy carbohydrate meal like pasta; others prefer a high protein diet such as salmon salad.

-- Check your equipment.
-Put your bib on your race top or timing chip on your shoe, and pack a bag with your race top/shorts, shoes, watch, music, and any snacks you’ll use during the race.
+- Check your gear.
+Is your watch charged?
+What about headphones and music?
+If you have your bib already, pin it on your racing top.
+Pack a bag with your race top/shorts, shoes, watch, music, and any snacks you’ll use during the race.

 - Mentally think about your race strategy.
 Review your race goal and pace.
+You’ll want to have a Plan A, Plan B, and maybe a Plan C. Each plan should have different contingencies – in case the race goes extremely well, how you planned, or if things are falling apart.
 Visualize yourself feeling strong and fresh as you run along the course.

-- Get a good night sleep.
+- Get a good night’s sleep.
 Even If you’re restless and can’t sleep, stay off your feet to keep your legs fresh.

 - Breakfast– How long before the race should you eat?
 What will you eat?

 - Race nutrition – Will you use gels or energy drinks?
 How often should you use them during the race?